UDB commands reference

 Note

-The reverse-execution commands are not, in general, the opposites of the corresponding forward-execution commands, because of their behaviour with respect to subroutine calls.
+The reverse-execution commands are not, in general, the opposites of the corresponding forward-execution commands, because of their behavior with respect to subroutine calls.
 For example, the next command may step out of a subroutine call, but the reverse-next command will not step backwards into the subroutine call.

 If you have just run a command and want to get back to the point in recorded history before you did so, use the ugo undo command.